ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 So now we have updated our module lets build it, run it, and open the Console from a Browser.

+### Dynamic Configured Resources
+Another type of component configuration is that of a ```Dynamic Configured Resource```.
+A dynamic configured component allows the configuration to be changed dynamically at runtime by the inflight event.
+Any changes to components marked as dynamic configured have their state persisted on each flow invocation.
+Dynamic configured components can be very useful where the event or invocation of the flow needs to change a configured attribute as a result of the event or flow invocation.

+TODO Add FLuentAPI example code for dynamic configuration

+TODO Add Blue Console configuration on the invoker

+TODO DO we need to add an example via the Ikasan Dashboard?

+#### Compatibility Note ####
+Prior to release ikasaneip-2.1.0 you needed to implement a marker interface on the class to tell Ikasan that it was a dynamic configured resource.
+From ikasan-2.1.0 onwards, the DynamicConfigured interface has been removed and components can be marked as dynamically configured through runtime configuration.

 ## Managed Resource Component
 TODO